Biden: Russia war a 'genocide,' trying to 'wipe out' Ukraine | Headlines

 Biden: Russia war a 'genocide,' trying to 'wipe out' Ukraine

-President Joe Biden on Tuesday said Russia's war in Ukraine ''amounted to genocide,'' accusing President Vladimir Putin of trying to “wipe out the idea of even being a Ukrainian.'' ''Yes, I called it genocide,'' he told reporters in Iowa shortly before boarding Air Force One to return to Washington.''It's become clearer and clearer that Putin is just trying to wipe out the idea of even being a Ukrainian.''
+President Joe Biden said Russia's war in Ukraine amounted to ''genocide," accusing President Vladimir Putin of trying to "wipe out the idea of even being a Ukrainian.''
+"Yes, I called it genocide,'' he told reporters in Iowa on Tuesday shortly before boarding Air Force One to return to Washington.
+"It's become clearer and clearer that Putin is just trying to wipe out the idea of even being a Ukrainian.''
 At an earlier event in Menlo, Iowa, addressing spiking energy prices resulting from the war, Biden had implied that he thought Putin was carrying out genocide against Ukraine, but offered no details.
 Neither he nor his administration announced new consequences for Russia or assistance to Ukraine following Biden's public assessment.

 Biden's comments drew praise from Ukrainian President Volodymyr Zelenskyy, who had encouraged Western leaders to use the term to describe Russia's invasion of his country.